awsdocs/amazon-ec2-user-guide/doc_source/instancedata-add-user-data.md

 ## Specify instance user data at launch<a name="specify-user-data-launch"></a>

 You can specify user data when you launch an instance\.
-For more information, see [Launching an instance using the Launch Instance Wizard](launching-instance.md) and [Running Commands on Your Linux Instance at Launch](user-data.md)\.
+For more information, see [Launching an instance using the Launch Instance Wizard](launching-instance.md) and [Running commands on your Linux instance at launch](user-data.md)\.

 ## Modify instance user data<a name="modify-user-data-run"></a>

 You can modify user data for an instance in the stopped state if the root volume is an EBS volume\.
-For more information, see [View and Update the Instance User Data](user-data.md#user-data-view-change)\.
+For more information, see [View and update the instance user data](user-data.md#user-data-view-change)\.

 ## Retrieve instance user data<a name="instancedata-user-data-retrieval"></a>